IBM/universal-connectors/docs/available_plugins.md

 # Available Plug-ins

-## Supported data sources
+## Supported Data Sources
 The following plug-ins are supported by the latest product versions.
 Exceptions are noted next to each plug-in name.
-To see if a particular plug-in is supported by older versions, please refer to the "supported versions" section inside each plug-in page.
+To see if a particular plug-in is supported by older versions, please refer to the "Supported Versions" section inside each plug-in page.

 * [Amazon Aurora MySQL](../filter-plugin/logstash-filter-aurora-mysql-guardium/README.md)
 * [Amazon DynamoDB](../filter-plugin/logstash-filter-dynamodb-guardium/README.md)